|Nutrition Facts (per serving)|

 Rinse fish under cold water and pat to nearly dry.

-Using a sharp serrated knife or a clean pair of kitchen scissors, slice fish into chunky, 4-inch segments (this makes frying easier and crispier results!).
+Using a sharp serrated knife or a clean pair of kitchen scissors, slice fish into chunky, 4-inch segments (this makes frying easier and results in a crispier end product!).

-In a wok or medium-size frying pan (not too large), pour oil, enough to cover the bottom of the pan plus a little more (1/4 to 1/2 inch deep).
-When the oil is hot enough to make fish sizzle immediately when dipped in, it is ready.
+In a wok or medium-size frying pan, pour enough oil to cover the bottom of the pan, about 1/4 to 1/2 inch deep.
+When oil is hot enough to make fish sizzle immediately when dipped in, it is ready.
 Gently set coated fish pieces in oil, allowing them to cook at least 1 minute before turning with tongs.

 The fish is done when the outside turns light golden brown.